azsk/AzTS-docs/07-AzTS REST APIs/Set up.md

 <br/>

-# AzTS REST API Set Up Steps
+# AzTS REST API Set Up - Step by step

 ##  On this page: